buresu/GodotPythonTest/README.md

 - Plugin load problem on Mac after packaging (Fixed current master!)
 - Python directory problem on Mac after packaging (TODO: Need to fix Godot Python)
-- Plugin Script has no way to load new script from script(TODO: Need to fix Godot)
+- Plugin Script has no way to load new script from script(Fixed current master!)
 - Plugin Script can not reload on editor(TODO: Need to fix Godot)